Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema fully documents parameters (papers, date, topics).
-The description doesn't add any meaning beyond what's in the schema—it doesn't explain how parameters relate to the output files or provide usage context.
-Baseline 3 is appropriate as the schema handles the heavy lifting.
+Schema description coverage is 100%, so the schema already documents parameters adequately.
+The description adds no significant value beyond listing outputs; it does not explain how parameters relate to generation.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.